angular/angular/src/material/stepper/stepper.md

               "region": "step-label"}) -->

 #### Label position
-For `mat-horizontal-stepper` it's possible to define the position of the label. `end` is the default value, while `bottom` will place it under the step icon instead of at its side.
+For a horizontal `mat-stepper` it's possible to define the position of the label. `end` is the default value, while `bottom` will place it under the step icon instead of at its side.
 This behaviour is controlled by `labelPosition` property.